Statistical methods for partitioning ribbon and globally-distributed flux using data from the Interstellar Boundary Explorer: Methods

 \section{Methods}

-IBEX ``maps" are pixelated representations of the intensity of ENAs observable from the IBEX satellite in all directions (e.g., \citet{Funsten2009b}).
-Estimated maps are generated through a map-making pipeline that converts data on encounters with ENAs into an estimated ENA rate and corresponding uncertainty estimate for each of many spatial latitude/longitude bins of the 3-dimensional sky.
-Traditionally, IBEX data maps have been generated at a 6-degree resolution using simple method-of-moments estimators and ad hoc spatial smoothing.
+IBEX ``maps" are pixelated representations of the intensity of ENAs observed from the IBEX satellite in all directions (e.g., \citet{Funsten2009b}).
+Estimated maps are generated through a map-making pipeline that converts data on encounters with ENAs into an estimated ENA rate or differential flux and corresponding uncertainty for each of many spatial latitude/longitude bins of the sky.
+Traditionally, the IBEX Science Operations Center (ISOC) generates 6 degree maps using simple method-of-moments estimators and ad hoc nearest neighbor spatial smoothing (\url{https://ibex.princeton.edu/DataRelease}).
 Recently, \citet{Osthus2022} developed a higher-resolution and statistically rigorous map-making method involving spatial modeling of the ENA rate data and deconvolution to address instrument-related spatial blurring.
-The methods proposed in our current paper can by applied to either type of input map; we will demonstrate our methods using 2-degree maps generated by \citet{Osthus2022}.
-Through the map-making process, we produce a vector $\mathcal{D}$ of length $J \times K$ representing the estimated ENA rate for each of $J$ longitude bins and $K$ latitude bins of the sky along with an estimated $J \times K$ vector containing the corresponding uncertainty estimates, $\sigma_D^2$. \\ The ENAs represented by $\mathcal{D}$ are believed to come from at least two distinct sources: the ribbon and the globally-distributed flux (GDF).
-In \textbf{Section \ref{separation}}, we propose a new method to partition the ENA rates into a map representing ribbon ENAs and a map representing GDF ENAs.
-Prior work has demonstrated that the ribbon of ENAs is approximately elliptical with low eccentricity (nearly circular) when the sphere of data is viewed from a particular rotational frame \citep{Funsten2013}.
-Rotating the data sphere so that the ``center" of this ellipse sits at the north pole, the ribbon will follow a near-constant-latitude path along the sphere.
-We will leverage this change of rotational frame and nearly circular ribbon morphology to separate the ribbon from the GDF, as described in detail in \textbf{Supp.
-Section C}.
-Ancillary to the goal of ribbon separation is estimation of the ribbon center itself (defined by an axis or axes of symmetry passing through the ribbon circle/ellipse in three-dimensional space), which is of separate scientific interest as an indicator of the direction of the interstellar magnetic field \citep{Zirnstein2016b}.
-We propose new methods for estimating the latitude/longitude location of this ribbon center in \textbf{Section \ref{center}}.
-Finally, \textbf{Section \ref{framing}} describes the manipulation of the spherical reference frame of the data and the potential impact of this chosen reference frame on estimation performance.
+The methods proposed in our current paper can be applied to either type of input map, and we will demonstrate our methods both using 2-degree ``Theseus" maps generated by \citet{Osthus2022} and using 6-degree maps generated by the IBEX Science Operations Center (ISOC). \\ We assume that this map-making process has already been implemented, outputting a vector $\hat D$ of length $J \times K$ representing the estimated ENA rate for each of $J$ longitude bins and $K$ latitude bins of the sky along with an estimated $J \times K$ vector of corresponding uncertainty estimates, $\hat \sigma_D^2$.
+The map-making process may also produce a $J \times K$ by $J \times K$ covariance matrix $\hat \Sigma_D$ associated with estimated $\hat D$.
+These pixelated maps and their uncertainties are generated in the ecliptic coordinate system, a celestial coordinate system commonly used to represent the orientation of objects in our solar system.\\ In this section, we describe the proposed methods for addressing the following challenges: (1) estimating the spatial ``center" of the ENA ribbon and (2) separating the ENA map into ribbon-only and GDF-only maps and estimating corresponding uncertainties. \textbf{Supp.
+Section A} details our strategy for rotating pixelated maps between different spherical reference frames.
+The IBEX-Hi data pipeline is summarized in \textbf{Figure \ref{pipeline}}.